hynek2001/raspi-uart-waveshare/README.md

 Overview
 ------
+fork for  jarret / raspi-uart-waveshare.
+I am adding sending of images

 This library is an improvement and extension of [this repository](https://github.com/not-a-bird/waveshare-epaper-uart).
 It is meant to work under Python3+ for the Raspberry Pi's GPIO output.

 The API into this library is very similar to its predecessor and the provided examples there may be easily ported.